kmhuff/crypto-hack/crypto-hack.md

 ## Healing

-TODO: Change to dedicated healing bonus

 Points in a pool can be restored back to their normal maximum trough rest.
-Each time you rest, recover a number of points equal to a d6 + your total stat Edges.
+Each time you rest, recover a number of points equal to a d6 + your recovery bonus.
 These points can be divided among your Pools however you wish.
+A starting character's recovery bonus is 1 and it can be improved over time.
+For more about improving your recovery bonus, see [Advancement].

 The first rest you take each day takes one Immediate Turn.
 The next rest takes one Short Turn.
 The third rest of the day takes one Long Turn.
 This final rest is assumed to be your sleep for the day.

-A full day of rest restores 3d6 + 3 * your total stat Edges.
+A full day of rest restores 3d6 + 3 * your recovery bonus.

 ### Medicine and Magic Healing

-If a character has already rested twice, a healer may attempt to grant them additional rests as an Insight Task that takes a Short Turn.
+If a character has already rested twice, a healer may attempt to grant them additional rests as a task that takes a Short Turn.
 The first additional rest is a difficulty 3 task, the second difficulty 5, the third difficulty 7, and the fourth difficulty 9.
 No more than 4 additional rests may be granted this way.

 ## Combat